Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Couldn’t handle product complexity, customizations, and price lists across buyer segments.

-Antique Curiosities adopted a proper B2B commerce approach, not just ecommerce.
-They optimized both their offline and online sales channels by implementing WizOrder, a B2B order-taking app, and WizShop, a B2B ecommerce platform.
+Antique Curiosities adopted a proper B2B commerce approach, not just a digital one.
+They optimized both their offline and online sales channels by implementing WizOrder, a B2B order-taking app, and WizShop, a digital commerce platform.

 Results